seehuhn/go-pdf/docs/content/pdf/text/fonts.md

   - If `Encoding` is one of `MacRomanEncoding`, `MacExpertEncoding`, or `WinAnsiEncoding`, the corresponding encoding is used.
   - If `Encoding` is a PDF dictionary, first construct a "base encoding":
-    - If `BaseEncoding` is one of `MacRomanEncoding`, `MacExpertEncoding`, or `WinAnsiEncoding`, the corresponding encoding is used.
+    - If `BaseEncoding` is one of `MacRomanEncoding`, `MacExpertEncoding`, or `WinAnsiEncoding`, the corresponding encoding is used as the base encoding.
     - Otherwise, if the font is embedded, the font's built-in encoding is used.
     - Otherwise, if the font is non-symbolic, `StandardEncoding` is used.
     - Otherwise, the font's built-in encoding is used.

-    Note that this procedure sometimes requires to load an external font file to determine the built-in encoding.
+    Then, the `Differences` array in the encoding dictionary is used to modify the base encoding.

 - Embedding:
   - If the textual format is used, the font is embedded using the `FontFile`